ParticleDev/p1_data_client/README.md

 ## Description

-This package contains:
+This package contains a Python client code to access data and examples of how to use it.

 - `p1_data_client_python`
-  - A Python module wrapping the Data REST API and Edgar Data REST API into a Pandas-friendly interface
+  - A Python module wrapping the Data REST API and EDGAR Data REST API into a Pandas-friendly interface
 - `notebooks/p1_data_client_example.ipynb`
   - An example Jupyter notebook showing how to use the Python module
-- `notebooks/p1_edgar_data_client_example.ipynb`
-  - An example Jupyter notebook showing how to use the Edgar Data REST API
 - `notebooks/p1_data_api_v1_example.ipynb`
   - An example Jupyter notebook showing how to connect to the Data REST API directly
+- `notebooks/p1_edgar_data_client_example.ipynb`
+  - An example Jupyter notebook showing how to use the EDGAR Data REST API
 - `test/client_examples.py`
   - Minimal example of API and EDGAR clients